unhcr-mauritania/model/README.md

 Data are then reshapped to prevent imbalances within each modalities of the selected variable.
 This is done in `feature.R`.

 The result of a vulnerability survey using measurement of food security is then merged with registration information.
+The dataset is separated in two parts one for training the model and the second to check its accuraracy, the dataset split allow to minimise the risk of model overfitting

 In the next step, different models are trained through  `multi-classification-modeling.R`.

-The following algorithms are used and compared to generate prediction:
+The following algorithms are compiled and compared to generate prediction:

  * [Multinomial Logistic Regression](https://en.wikipedia.org/wiki/Multinomial_logistic_regression)
  * [Neural Network Regression](https://en.wikipedia.org/wiki/General_regression_neural_network)